trothr/chicory/arc/glibc/README.md

 nor on GLIBC.)
 Static linkage against GLIBC could perhaps also fill this role, but GLIBC is a much bigger package to manage.

-There is only one wrapper makefile for GLIBC simply because it has been run through Chicory build so rarely up to now.